 Draw a fin shape onto the foam board and cut it out with a knife or scalpel.
-Cut another piece of foam in a rectangle shape to use as a support piece under the fabric wrap.
-Measure your dog at the widest point of their chest and cut the fabric so that a few inches overlap.
+Cut another piece of foam in a rectangular shape to use as a support piece under the fabric wrap.
+Measure your dog at the widest point of its chest and cut the fabric so that a few inches overlap.
 Use self-adhesive velcro to fasten the ends together.
-You should attach the support piece of foam board to the underside of the fabric and glue the fin to the top using a craft glue.
+You should attach the support piece of foam board to the underside of the fabric and glue the fin to the top using craft glue.
 Don’t you think this dog Halloween costume is great?

 Dog Pirate Costume

 Ahoy, matey!
 This dog pirate costume will make your pet look like the doggy version of Jack Sparrow.
 It will totally raise the cuteness bar in people and you will get awesome photos for your Instagram profile.
-What an adorable piece of pie-rate!
+What an adorable piece of pie rate!

 - Pirate Pendant